Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on fiber bundles: Proof of Theorem

 Consider the following diagram:

-An application of the five lemma implies $i_1$ is isomorphism for all $k$(though the typical five lemma is stated for module, the diagram chase in the case of group is essentially the same).
-By the Whithead's Theorem, $S$ is the deformation retract of $\Tilde{E}$.
-Therefore, one can find a map $j:\Tilde{E}\longrightarrow S$, such that $j\circ i_1$ is homotopic to identity.
+By applying the five lemma, we obtain that $i_1$ is an isomorphism for all $k$ (though the typical five lemma in homological algebra is stated for modules, the diagram chase in the case of groups is essentially the same).
+By the Whithead Theorem, $S$ is a deformation retract of $\Tilde{E}$.
+This ensures the existence of the map $j:\Tilde{E}\longrightarrow S$, such that $j\circ i_1$ is homotopic to the identity.

-Following the arguement of the proof of Proposition 5.7 in \cite{ref6}, we can pull back the covering $\phi:\Tilde{E}\longrightarrow E$ by $f$.
-Actually we have the following:
+Following the argument of the proof of Proposition 5.7 in \cite{ref6}, we can pull back the covering map $\phi:\Tilde{E}\longrightarrow E$ by $f$ and obtain the following diagram: